OPERA-Cal-Val/calval-RTC/README.md

 - Launch the `Bulk_Validation.ipynb` notebook.
 - Depending on where you run the notebook (locally, in OpenSARLab, or on another JupyterHub), you may need to select the kernel for the conda environment after launching the notebook
-  - Using the kernel selector at the top right of your notebook Jupyter Lab tab or the `Chang Kernel` option in the `Kernel` menu, select `opera_calval_rtc`
+  - Using the kernel selector at the top right of your notebook Jupyter Lab tab or the `Change Kernel` option in the `Kernel` menu, select `opera_calval_rtc`
 - Run the notebook
   - The notebook will prompt you to select a validation module, validation site, and Sentinel-1 orbital path
     - It will download the needed data and perform validation on every available scene for a given module, site, and orbital path